shendurelab/LACHESIS/README.md

 If you are going to use BWA to align your Hi-C reads, then the reads must be in a set of fastq or BAM files, and there should be two files for each library: one for the first read in each pair, and one for the second.
 If you are using another aligner, you may have your Hi-C reads in another format as required by that aligner.

 Obviously you can't supply a reference assembly if no such assembly exists yet.
 But if there is one, the reference assembly can be input to LACHESIS in order to provide some very useful reference-based evaluation of the result.
 Even a partial sequence assembly or an assembly of a related species can be helpful.
+However, note that Lachesis is not an ideal piece of software for performing assisted assembly - that is, a semi-_de novo_ assembly process that relies on the assumption of synteny with an existing reference genome.
+For more information on assisted assembly, see [Gnerre et al, 2009](http://genomebiology.com/content/10/8/R88).

 #### 2. Creating an INI file